bsmart/100-days-of-code/log.md

 **Today's Progress**: Off to rocky start, but I continued the Udemy web developer bootcamp.
 Still covering markup, so the material isn't the most exciting, but the teacher does a great job.

 **Thoughts:** I'm feeling a bit exhausted since there is a plethora of learning materials out there.
 I'm hoping to finish the Udemy bootcamp this week since my cohort starts soon and I want to be 100% committed.
-On a die note, I'm also trying to take better care of my health which always makes learning more enjoyable.
+On a side note, I'm also trying to take better care of my health which always makes learning more enjoyable.
 Hoping to be **ON IT** this week and note miss a day.

 <!-- # 100 Days Of Code - Log